Dion DiMucci: Recent albums with KTBA Records (2020–present)

 In June 2020, Dion released Blues with Friends via Keeping the Blues Alive Records (KTBA), an independent record label created by Joe Bonamassa and Roy Weisman for Dion and other blues musicians to showcase their talents.
 The album features Van Morrison, Jeff Beck, Paul Simon, Bruce Springsteen and others (including liner notes by Bob Dylan).
 A digital album (and a double vinyl record set), Dion released a music video for every song from the album on his website and social media platforms, such as Facebook and YouTube.
 The album reached No. 1 on the Billboard Blues Albums chart (9 weeks at No. 1 and 59 weeks total), and No. 4 on iTunes.
 It also charted in United Kingdom, Germany, France, Italy, Canada and Australia.

 American Songwriter magazine honored Dion's "Song for Sam Cooke (Here in America)" as the "Greatest of the Great 2020 Songs".

 Dion also released two Christmas songs in 2020: "Hello Christmas" (featuring Amy Grant) and "You Know It's Christmas" (featuring Bonamassa).
 Both songs were co-written with Mike Aquilina.
 Music videos were produced for both songs.

-Dion's song "Blues Comin' On" (with Bonamassa) from Blues with Friends was nominated for a 2021 Blues Music Award.
-The album was also awarded Favorite Blues Album.
+Dion's song "Blues Comin’ On" (with Bonamassa) from Blues with Friends was nominated for a 2021 Blues Music Award.
+The album was also awarded Allmusic Favorite (of the year) Blues Album.

 In November 2021, Dion released Stomping Ground (with music videos), which includes extensive liner notes written by Pete Townshend.
 Except for a cover of "Red House", the songs were written by Dion and Aquilina.
 Multiple guest artists participated on the album, including Springsteen and Patti Scialfa on "Angels in the Alleyways".
 The album became Dion's second No. 1 blues album.

+In 2023, Rolling Stone ranked Dion at No. 154 on its list of the 200 Greatest Singers of All Time.
+On April 24, 2024, he was one of four musicians honored by the Bruce Springsteen Archives & Center for American Music at Monmouth University in New Jersey.

+In March 2024, Dion released his third No. 1 blues album, Girl Friends.
+In October 2024, he released a patriotic collaboration with Carlene Carter, titled "An American Hero" (along with music videos for singles from the album).

+In January 2025, Dion released the nostalgic single "New York Minute" and biographical book Dion: The Rock ‘n’ Roll Philosopher (co-written with recovery and performance coach Adam Jablin).
+The book covers Dion's personal life and rock-and-roll journey, with contributions from Eric Clapton, Paul Simon, Bishop Robert Barron and Stevie Van Zandt.